Logo of Landscape Atlas

 1. Site Survey and Planning

 Every project begins with a thorough assessment.
 A professional will visit your property to evaluate the scope.
 They will identify the types and sizes of trees, the density of underbrush, the slope of the land, and any potential obstacles like large rocks or old structures.
-This survey is used to create a clearing plan, determine the necessary equipment, and identify any special requirements, such as protecting existing trees you wish to keep4 5.
+This survey is used to create a clearing plan, determine the necessary equipment, and identify any special requirements, such as protecting existing trees you wish to keep.

 2. Permitting and Regulations

 This is a critical step in Mountain View.
 The city has regulations, particularly concerning tree removal permits, that must be followed.
 A professional land clearing service will often handle the permit application process for you.
-They understand which permits are required for vegetation removal and subsequent grading work, helping you avoid costly fines and project delays1 6.
+They understand which permits are required for vegetation removal and subsequent grading work, helping you avoid costly fines and project delays 2.
 Always verify that your contractor is familiar with local Mountain View ordinances.

 3. Vegetation and Tree Removal